smucclaw/ds2dal4/README.md

 ## Input Format

 The input file must be a YAML file that has a `rules` attribute, a `query` attribute, and a `data` element.
-It can also optionally include a `terms` element.
+It can also optionally include a `terms` element, and `options` to be passed along to docassemble-scasp.

 ## Rules